-It was at the IFA 2019 that TCL, a Chinese manufacturer famous for its TVs, decided to launch its first smartphone.
+It was at the IFA 2019 that TCL, a Chinese manufacturer famous for its TVs, decided to launch its first (kind of) smartphone.
 While the company used to use its Alcatel and BlackBerry subsidiaries, it is now entering the smartphone market under its own brand name.
 The TCL Plex is, therefore, the first smartphone in its history.
-We quickly got to grips with the Plex and here are our first impressions.
+We've been testing it.
+Here's what it's all about.

 A mid-range smartphone